DecodedCo/twitter-map/README.md

 ```

-## addMarker
+## addMarker()

-The addMarker adds a marker to a Google Map on your page.
-These functions need to be added within the `pageControlsInit()`.
-To use this function, supply a latitude, longitude and some text.
-If you want sentiment analysis to be performed on the text then add a sentiment value.
+The `addMarker()` function adds a single marker to a Google Map on your page.
+This function needs to be added within the `pageControlsInit()` function.
+To use `addMarker()`, supply a latitude, longitude and some text.
+If you want sentiment analysis to be performed on the text then add either "imdb" or "dictionary".
 It should look something like this:

 ```
-controller.addMarker(latitude,longitude,text,sentiment)

-controller.addMarker(48.8580119,2.34294, "Hello")
+controller.addMarker(latitude,longitude,text,sentiment);

+controller.addMarker(48.8580119,2.34294,'Hello'); // without sentiment analysis

+controller.addMarker(48.8580119,2.34294,'Hello','dictionary'); // with sentiment analysis
 ```

-## startStream
+## startStream()

-Starting the stream will open a twitter stream to your browser.
+Starting the stream will open a twitter stream to your browser and will display many tweets on your map using the parameters you provide.
+This function needs to be added within the `pageControlsInit()` function.
 If you don't pass any arguments, the stream will use the default settings you have already set up for your map.
-Otherwise, you can pass a new lattitude and longitude, radius and sentiment.
+Otherwise, you can pass a new latitude and longitude, radius and sentiment.

 To start the stream using defaults: